Acidham/alfred-markdown-notes/src/MD Notes Help.md

 ## Configuration

-To get MD Notes to work properly it is required to define some environment variables by using the setup wizard `.mdconfig` or change the settings in Alfred Workflow Preferences: `[X]` top right corner.
+To get MD Notes to work properly you first need to configure the worklfow.
+Click on `Configure Workflow` in Alfred Workflow Tab.

 ### Variables